-Considering the low temperature (Table~\ref{tab:sources}) of the sources, the thermal broadening of the emission lines can be neglected ($\sim0.1-0.2$~km s$^{-1}$), therefore, the line width is a good tracer of the gas turbulence of the sources.
-The decreasing Galactocentric trends observed for the FWHM of the studied molecules suggest that the sources tend to have lower turbulence as the distance from the Galactic center increases.
+Considering the low temperature (Table~\ref{tab:sources}) of the sources, the thermal broadening of the emission lines can be neglected ($\sim0.1-0.2$~km s$^{-1}$); therefore, the line width is a good tracer of the gas turbulence of the sources.
+The decreasing galactocentric trends observed for the FWHM of the studied molecules suggest that the sources tend to have lower turbulence as the distance from the Galactic center increases.
 Such a result would be in line with an environment becoming more and more quiescent at increasing $R_\text{GC}$.
 The nearest source to the Sun, WB89-002, is the only outlier that deviates from these trends.

-This result is also consistent with the study of \cite{lin2025inadequate}, where the velocity dispersion of low-$J$ $^{13}$CO lines has been studied towards molecular clouds in the low-metallicity part of the Galactic disk.
-A decreasing trend of the line width is observed with $R_\text{GC}$, and the sub-virial dynamics observed in the metal-poor clouds hint at how the gas turbulence is not sufficient to counter-balance the cloud self-gravity.
+This result is also consistent with the study of \cite{lin2025inadequate}, where the velocity dispersion of low-$J$ $^{13}$CO lines has been studied toward molecular clouds in the low-metallicity part of the Galactic disk.
+A decreasing trend of the line width is observed with $R_\text{GC}$, and the sub-virial dynamics observed in the metal-poor clouds hint at how the gas turbulence is not sufficient to counterbalance the cloud's self-gravity.
 As stated in \citet{lin2025inadequate}, in low-metallicity environments, the magnetic field may play a more dominant role, replacing gas turbulence in sustaining the clouds.